obiba/opal-doc/python-user-guide/project/backup-project.rst

 Example
 -------

-Backup a specific project from a project, wait for the task to complete and download the archive as a zip file:
+Backup a specific project from a project, wait for the task to complete and download the archive as an encrypted zip file:

 .. code-block:: bash